66 Lab: Ethics in Data Science

 Note: This lab is in beta testing…

 Data scientists wield considerable power in today’s algorithmic society.
 The models we build can determine who gets a loan, who gets hired, and even who goes to jail.
 As the famous quote (often attributed to Spider-Man) goes: “With great power comes great responsibility.”
-In this lab, we’ll explore what that responsibility looks like by analyzing algorithmic bias in the COMPAS recidivism risk score used in the U.S. criminal justice system.
+In this lab, we take up that challenge by analyzing algorithmic bias in a widely used criminal justice tool: the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) recidivism risk score.

 Getting started